ingvildrh/TTK4145-sanntid/README.md

 # [TTK4145-Sanntidsprogrammering](https://www.ntnu.no/studier/emner/TTK4145)

-## DISCLAIMER
-This is a course I'm currently undertaking, so this repo and readme won't be finalized quite yet, though the project has been finished.

 ## Course Content
 Programming formalisms for real-time systems; POSIX, Ada, Java and Go.
 Threads/processes, synchronization and communication.
 Shared variable-based synchronization and resource control.
 Fault Tolerance, availability and consistency.
 Message-based synchronization, CSP and formal methods.
 Exercises and project.

-In this course, we have a term project.
-I am in a group with two other students.
+In this course, we had a term project, where I was in a group with two other students.
 The project counts 25% of the final grade.
-Here's a brief description of the project and our solution so far:
+Here's a brief description of the project and our solution:

 ## Elevator project
 ### Description